Stop Walking on Eggshells is a help-manual for people who have a close relationship with a borderline person.

 - BPs are slaves of their emotions and extremes in their feelings and behaviors

-- Wild swings of emotions make it difficult for BPs to stick to things and nurture long lasting relationship and
+- Wild swings of emotions make it difficult for BPs to stick to things and nurture long lasting relationships

 - Self-mutilation, suicide threats and the explosion of anger are common (and often tools to coerce you into paying attention to them)